 You know, the one thing my financial advisor has always emphasized to me, because I have no appetite for the stock market.

-That's about as deep into the stock market as I'm willing to get, but it's it's fairly predictable when you see the Dow Jones, you know, diving the Federal Reserve president raise the prospects.
+But it's fairly predictable when you see the Dow Jones, you know, diving, the Federal Reserve president, raised the prospects.

 We've been hearing all week that interest rates will be rising sooner than expected.

-They now have revised that, and they now see interest rates increasing as early as next year, as inflation is picking up.
+They now have revised that, and they now see interest rates increasing as early as next year as inflation is picking up.

 Well, that's earlier than what they had told people.

-Financial markets are by their very nature, skittish.
+Financial markets are, by their very nature, skittish.

-Uh, but you know, you make your own decisions on this.
+But, you know, you make your own decisions on this.

 I'll tell you what is scary too.

-And if we deemed that when you're balancing one's privacy within what what's in the best interest of the country to know, we decide to break the law and publish your private income tax returns.
+And if we deemed that when you're balancing one's privacy within what's in the best interest of the country to know, we decide to break the law and publish your private income tax returns.

-And it showed guys like Bloomberg and Berkshire Hathaway, what's that Warren Buffett, and a bunch of other billionaires, you know, that they're obviously rich.
+And it showed guys like Bloomberg and Berkshire Hathaway, what's like a Warren Buffett and a bunch of other billionaires, you know, that they're obviously rich.

-That you're gonna look at a billionaire's you know, actual tax payments and say that it's fair.
+that don't have businesses where you can offset some of your losses, et cetera, that you're going to look at a billionaire's actual tax payments and say that it's fair.

 Now, there's a reason for that.

-Now, one of the reasons they're publishing this is because ultimately what they would rather do is go in for the wealth tax, and basically, after, you know, and a wealth tax would be based on what you appraise your stock and your property at any given moment.
+And basically, after, you know, and a wealth tax would be based on what you appraise your stock and your property at any given moment.

 For example, let's say you own your own home.

-You own your own home and you have it appraised, and current value today, it's appraised at 100 grand, 100,000.
+You own your own home and you have it appraised and current value today, it's appraised at 100 grand, $100,000.

-Well, let's make it 500,000, half a million dollars.
+Well, let's make it $500,000, half a million dollars.

 Okay.

-Then, okay, that that's what today's appraisal is.
+Then, okay, that's what today's appraisal is.

 That would be a snapshot.